Junior Aikido Classes

 You only need some comfortable, loose-fitting clothing, like jogging bottoms and a t-shirt, and can purchase a dogi (training suit) from the club, when you feel committed to the training.

-If you have any further questions, please email us via the contact link, or message our Facebook account Lancaster Aikido Club
+If you have any further questions, please email us via the contact link, or message our Facebook account at Lancaster Aikido Club